neu-se/CS4530-Fall-2024/Assignments/ip1/ip1.md

 ## Change Log
 - 9/6/2024: Added clarification to files required to modify in Task 1
-- 9/6/2024: Added instruction for `getTagByName` in Task 2
+- 9/6/2024: Added clarification/instruction for `getTagByName` in Task 2

 ## Objectives of this assignment